 Batteries vex consumers the same way tax returns do.
 Both represent a necessary evil: Just as we'll need to pay Uncle Sam his due in a few short weeks, we also consume 3 billion cells annually to run our toys, electronic games and digital gadgets.
 But given a choice, we'd rather not bother with them, right?
 Death, taxes and dead batteries — what a trio of certainties for the Digital Age.

 What's more, even rechargeable cells too often wind up in landfills, a real danger in the case of NiCd (nickel-cadmium) batteries — banned in Europe because of the environmental hazards of cadmium.
 That also raises questions as to whether rechargeables are more economical than disposables, and how the two types split up market share these days.

 So here's to boosting our battery acumen: sorting fact from fiction and bargains from bogus claims.
 Here are seven tips for getting the best life out of batteries, the hottest deals around and the most efficient disposal methods once you're done with those spent cells.

-3) Buy disposable batteries in bulk. dealnews has loads of great deals on batteries, and most of what you'll find here goes beyond the normal 4-pack at the local pharmacy.
+DealNews has loads of great deals on batteries, and most of what you'll find here goes beyond the normal 4-pack at the local pharmacy.
 Alkaline batteries are a great bulk buy because they have a pretty long shelf life, about seven years.
-Here’s one outstanding deal for Rayovac, a trusted brand (never, ever buy no-name batteries).
-The price: $19 for 48 AA cells, and free shipping.
 Hey, I'm getting charged up.